Joy, relief in Baltimore as police are charged in black man's death

 "May Day for Freddie Gray," protesters shouted through loudspeakers.
 One person was observed being arrested by New York police.

-(Additional reporting by Jonathan Kaminsky in New Orleans and Daniel Bases and Zachary Goelman in New York, Writing by Ellen Wulfhorst, Editing by Grant McCool, Tiffany Wu and Ken Wills)
+(Additional reporting by Daniel Bases and Zachary Goelman, Writing by Ellen Wulfhorst, Editing by Grant McCool, Tiffany Wu and Ken Wills)